 "Automation and the Future of Work," by Aaron Benanav

 On Monday, Christian Felber gave an inspiring talk on how an Economy for the Common Good can work – and answered a ton of questions from the audience.
 At all levels – from global to local – the idea of an economy for the common good gains more and more traction.
-Also universities are experimenting with this holistic approach for a more ethical way of doing economics .
-What would a common balance sheet for the TUM or the city of Munich look like?
+Universities are also experimenting with this holistic approach to achieve a more ethical way of doing economics.
+What would a standard balance sheet for the TUM or the city of Munich look like?

 Big thanks also to Christian Felber for participating in a workshop with us about his latest book!